varugoose/qftp/README.md

-# QFTP — QUIC File Transfer Protocol (Part 3 Implementation)
+# QFTP — QUIC File Transfer Protocol (Phase 3 Implementation)

+CS 544 Computer Networks — Term Project Part 3
+Ryan Varughese — Professor Brian Mitchell

 QFTP is a stateful, download-only, authenticated, resumable file-transfer protocol that runs on top of QUIC (RFC 9000).
 This repository is the Phase 3